 Exercising the different muscles of your pelvic floor can target specific OAB symptoms, and a physiotherapist can help you with this.
 For example, if you suffer primarily from urgency, a therapist may recommend different exercises than if your main issue is dribbling.

+Your therapist may recommend that you use vaginal weights or other tools to perform your exercises.
 Another tool a physiotherapist use to help relieve your symptoms is biofeedback training.
 Biofeedback may be provided by using an array of painless electronic and mechanical means.
 Biofeedback is useful if you have a hard time identifying your pelvic floor muscles, as it can help you to be confident that you are performing your exercises optimally.